British teenager on rape trial gets jail term suspended in Cyprus - The Media Times

-WARNING – A British teenager accused of faking a gang rape allegation was given a suspended sentence by a court in Cyprus on Tuesday in a case which has sparked a rare reprimand from Britain and protests by activists who say she did not receive a fair trial.
+WARNING – A British teenager accused of faking a gang rape allegation was given a suspended sentence by a court in Cyprus on Tuesday in a case that sparked a rare reprimand from Britain and protests by activists who say she did not got a fair trial.

-The 19-year-old has said she was forced to withdraw her complaint that she was raped in July by a group of Israeli youths in Ayia Napa, a popular teenage holiday resort.
+The 19-year-old says she was forced by police to dismiss a complaint that she had been raped by a group of Israeli youths at Ayia Napa holiday resort in July.
+She was convicted on Dec.
+30 of public misconduct for the rape retraction report.

-She was convicted on December 30 of public misconduct, which carries a maximum sentence of one year in prison, a fine, or both, after the court found she had filed a false report of sexual assault.

-Clad in black and standing quietly in front of a judge in a packed courtroom, the woman, who cannot be identified for legal reasons, was sentenced Tuesday to four months in prison, suspended for three years.
+Clad in black and standing silently in front of a judge in a packed courtroom, the woman, who cannot be identified for legal reasons, was sentenced to four months in prison, suspended for three years.

-Raising his voice over calls from the courtroom in support of the woman, Judge Michalis Papathanasiou said he took into account her age, clean criminal record and remorse, and said he was giving her a “second chance”. .
+Raising his voice on calls from women supporters abroad, Judge Michalis Papathanasiou said the sentence took into account her age, clean criminal record and remorse, and that he was giving her a “second chance”.

 “All mitigating factors were taken into account but do not deny the seriousness of the offense,” Papathanasiou said, citing that 12 people had been arrested shortly on the basis of her indictment.